-By putting Thomas Hobbes in its time it is much easier to understand his contradiction.
+By putting Thomas Hobbes in its time it is much easier to understand his contradictions.
 He lived from 1588 till 1679 during the English Civil War and the overthrow of the monarchy.
-He is using a scientific approach to building a civil society, rather than one based on the divine right of kings.
+He is using a realist’s approach to building a civil society – he argued that humans are driven by selfishness – rather than one based on morality or the divine right of kings.
 For this he develops the ‘Social Contract’ a document that basically provides the legitimacy of the authority of the state over the individual.
 It basically means a legitimate monopoly on violence.
 Not that this concept was totally new, it goes back much farther, to the Christian doctrine of the two swords.

 This is a medieval doctrine on the relation of Church and State, as explained by Pope Boniface VIII (reigned 1294- 1303): “We are taught by the words of the Gospel that in this Church and under her control there are two swords, the spiritual and the temporal . . . both of these, i.e., the spiritual and the temporal swords, are under the control of the Church.
 The first is wielded by the Church; the second is wielded on behalf of the church.
 The first is wielded by the hands of the priest, the second by the hands of kings and soldiers, but at the wish and by the permission of the priests.
 Sword must be subordinate to sword, and it is only fitting that the temporal authority should be subject to the spiritual” . this doctrine was not defined by the Pope but reflected the mentality of the age, when both “priests and kings” were members of the same Catholic Church in whose name Pope Boniface was speaking.